 After the term DUMBO was coined in Brooklyn out of the initials of “Down Under the Manhattan Brooklyn Bridge Overpass, it became increasingly common to do the same for other neighborhoods.
 Tribeca (some insist on TriBeCa) comes from the first two or three letters from “Triangle Below Canal Street) and roughly refers to the area between the Hudson River, Canal Street, and Vesey Street.

-For decade businesses and real estate agents have been trying to clean up the reputation of this west side neighborhood by renaming it ‘Clinton’ (in honor of early NYS Governor DeWitt Clinton) but residents still persistently refer to it as Hell’s Kitchen.
-There are many theories about the name but the most often repeated one is when Dutch Fred, a veteran policeman, overserved a small riot with a rookie cop.
-Allegedly, the rookie cop said, “This place is hell itself,” to which Dutch Fred replied “Hell is a mild climate, this is hell’s kitchen.
+For decades businesses and real estate agents have been trying to clean up the reputation of this west side neighborhood by renaming it ‘Clinton’ (in honor of early NYS Governor DeWitt Clinton).
+However, residents still persistently refer to it as Hell’s Kitchen.
+There are many theories about the name, but the most often repeated one is when Dutch Fred, a veteran policeman, overserved a small riot with a rookie cop.
+Allegedly, the rookie cop said, “This place is hell itself,” to which Dutch Fred replied, “Hell is a mild climate, this is hell’s kitchen.

-From the 19th to 20th centuries, this was one of the most gang-ridden and most onerous parts of town.
+From the 19th to 20th centuries, this was one of the most gang-ridden and most delicate parts of town.
 It’s since cleaned up, but the name refused to fade.

-The original 94 acres of this neighborhood was bought by British Major Thomas Clark who named it after a veteran’s retirement home in Britain.
-Over the years Chelsea estate would pass through many hands but still retain its name.
+The original 94 acres of this neighborhood was bought by British Major Thomas Clark; named it after a veteran’s retirement home in Britain.
+Over the years, Chelsea estate would pass through many hands but still retain its name.

 The area is now known for its mid-to-late 19th-century townhouses.

-This bustling nightlife and shopping district got its name from a very literal beginning.
-After the purchase of the underwater rights for the Hudson River the railway opened, and the neighborhood became a farmer’s market to take advantage of the new commuters.
-In 1866 the city declared the area a public market which boasted more than 250 slaughterhouses and meatpacking plants.
+This bustling nightlife and shopping district got its name from a very real beginning.
+After the purchase of the underwater rights for the Hudson River, the railway opened; the neighborhood became a farmer’s market to take advantage of the new commuters.
+In 1866 the city declared the area a public market that boasted more than 250 slaughterhouses and meatpacking plants.
 It’s changed since then, but like other neighborhoods, the name remains.